Azure-Samples/azure-sdk-for-go-samples/README.md

 You could easily use `az login` in command line to sign in to Azure via your default browser.
 Detail instructions can be found in [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).

 #### Setting Environment Variables

+If your code is going to run in a none-user-interactive environment, you can also authenticate by setting environment variables as below.

 You will need the following values to authenticate to Azure